Deaf & Learning Disabilities

 Picture@http://www.cad1906.org

-The purpose of the Language Equality and Acquisition for Deaf Kids (LEAD-K) is to advocate for equal access to language acquisition and literacy for deaf and hard of hearing children before they are academically ready for kindergarten.
-More and more states passed it into law or policy.
+The purpose of the Language Equality and Acquisition for Deaf Kids, known as the LEAD-K program, is to ensure that Deaf and hard-of-hearing children have equal access to language acquisition and literacy before they are academically ready to enter kindergarten.
+This initiative has been adopted as a law or policy in an increasing number of states.

 Language Deprivation and Deaf Mental Health